-My PhD (St. John's College, 2012) followed in the tradition of histories of the Romantic and Victorian poetics of originality, but focused on the twentieth-century legacy of those histories and their interrelation with parallel fields of knowledge.
-It charted the relations between metaphor and creativity in T. S. Eliot's poetry and criticism through their affinities with discursive developments in 'new physics', optics, colour theory, psychology, and anthropology.
-Most recently, I have contributed a chapter on 'Ash-Wednesday and the Ariel Poems' to The Cambridge Companion to T. S. Eliot (Cambridge University Press, 2015).
+Her 2018 book T. S. Eliot and the Dynamic Imagination (Cambridge University Press) on metaphor and the imagination in the work of T. S. Eliot follows in the tradition of histories of the Romantic and Victorian poetics of originality, but focuses on the twentieth-century legacy of those histories and their interrelation with parallel fields of knowledge.
+It charts the relations between metaphor and creativity in Eliot's poetry and criticism through their affinities with discursive developments in 'new physics', optics, colour theory, psychology, and anthropology.

-My current research explores metaphor as the active principle underlying the processes of transmission and assimilation (as well as the vertical pressure of literary influence) that generate creative tensions within the work of three exemplary mid-century poets: Ted Hughes, Elizabeth Bishop and Judith Wright.
+She is currently working on a variety of creative projects as well as an academic monograph tentatively titled The Self Made Strange: Landscape and Self-Estrangement in Postwar Lyric Poetry.
+This study explores metaphors of place as the key to the processes of transmission and assimilation (as well as the vertical pressure of literary influence) that generate creative and ethical tensions within the lyrical selfhood of three exemplary mid-century poets: Seamus Heaney, Elizabeth Bishop and Judith Wright.

 ‘Let these words answer: Ash-Wednesday and the Ariel Poems’, in The New Cambridge Companion to T. S. Eliot, ed.
 Jason Harding (Cambridge: CUP, 2016).

 '“Where’s home, Ulysses?”
 Judith Wright in Europe 1937', Journal of Commonwealth Literature, published online before print August 6, 2015, doi: 10.1177/0021989415589833.

 ‘The “unknown, remembered gate”: Four Quartets as spiritual biography’, Literature & Aesthetics 18 (1) June 2008, 84-97.